 Calcium with Creatinine Urine Test, 24-Hour

-A Calcium with Creatinine Urine Test is used to help identify abnormal states causing excess or suppressed excretion of calcium.
+The calcium with creatinine urine test is used to help identify abnormal states causing excess or suppressed excretion of calcium.

 Calcium is the fifth most common element in the body.
 It is a fundamental element necessary to form electrical gradients across membranes, is an essential cofactor for many enzymes, and is the main constituent in bone.
 Under normal physiologic conditions, the concentration of calcium in serum and in cells is tightly controlled.
 Calcium exists in 3 states in the body; bound to protein, bound to small anions, and in the free (ionized) state.
 The concentration of serum calcium in the ionized state is regulated by parathyroid hormone (PTH) and 1,23 dihydroxy vitamin D.